Dog-Water-Entertainment/fission-core-the-real-deal/README.md

 # fission-core-the-real-deal

-This is da game file stuff
+Welcome to the fission-core-the-real-deal repository!
+This repository contains the source code for an excruciating game.

+## Contributors
+    - Brian Martinez
+    - Michael Guillory
+    - Elias
-Brian Martinez, Michael Guillory, Elias, Enrique Medrano
+    - Enrique Medrano